MicrosoftDocs/xamarin-docs/docs/cross-platform/app-fundamentals/building-cross-platform-applications/practical-code-sharing-strategies.md

 await FileIO.WriteTextAsync(storageFile, "Contents of text file");
 ```

-Refer to the [book chapter](https://developer.xamarin.com/r/xamarin-forms/book/chapter20.pdf) for more details.
+Refer to the [book chapter 20](https://developer.xamarin.com/r/xamarin-forms/book/) for more details.

 <a name="Isolated_Storage"></a>